 The 34 credit-hour program is composed of 11 courses.
 Courses are taken individually in a planned sequence one at a time.
 Each three-credit hour course consists of six weeks of intensive study (the first four-credit hour course is eight weeks long).
-Enrollment is in the total program rather than individual courses.
 Grades are provided for each course.
 Upon enrollment the student is assigned to a cohort group and remains with this group throughout the program.

 Course Number Course Title Credit Hours

 BADM 5114 Business Essentials 4

 MGT 5223 Exploring Business Strategies 3

-MGT 5233 Ethics & Law 3
+MGT 5233 Ethics and Law 3

 MKT 5113 Marketing for the 21st Century 3

 MGT 5333 Global Business 3

 MGT 5363 Strategic Leadership for Organizations 3

 MGT 5373 Management Analytics 3

 ACC 5113 Management Accounting 3

 ECO 5113 Managerial Economics 3

 FIN 5113 Financial Management 3

 MGT 6173 MBA Capstone 3

 34 hours